List operations

 Returns resources where the value of the attribute matches any of the specified values of the filter.

-String, enumerated string
+Supported filter types: String, enumerated string

 not_in